farmOS/farmOS/docs/development/api.md

 main farmOS [record types] (Drupal entity types).
 This is accomplished with the [RESTful Web Services] module.

+**Note for Sensor Data:** If you are looking for documentation about pushing and pulling data from sensors in farmOS, see [Sensors](/guide/assets/sensors).

 The following documentation provides a brief overview of the farmOS API for developers who are interested in using it.
 For more general information, please refer to the [RESTful Web Services module documentation].